2023 Valencian regional election

-A regional election was held in the Valencian Community on Sunday, 28 May 2023, to elect the 11th Corts of the autonomous community.
+A regional election was held in the Valencian Community on 28 May 2023 to elect the 11th Corts of the autonomous community.
 All 99 seats in the Corts were up for election.
-It was held concurrently with regional elections in eleven other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in eleven other autonomous communities and local elections all across Spain.

 The ruling "Botànic Agreement" of left-of-centre parties was re-elected in the 2019 election for a second term in office, albeit with a diminished majority of 52 to 47.
 Opinion polls held in the ensuing years saw a collapse of the vote for Citizens (Cs), particularly following the 2021 Madrilenian election, and its capitalization by both the People's Party (PP) and the far-right Vox party, to the point of putting at risk a new Botànic majority.
 The coalition government was further weakened by the resignation in June 2022 of Compromís figurehead Mónica Oltra as both cabinet member and deputy, following her being accused of negligence and concealment in an alleged case of sexual abuse of a minor under the protection of her ministry by her ex-husband.
 On the other hand, Ximo Puig's government was generally well-valued in opinion polls for its management of the COVID-19 pandemic, the economy and the political situation in the Valencian Community, which during this period saw the organization of the Benidorm Fest, the signing of a collaboration agreement with the Volkswagen Group for the development of a battery gigafactory in Sagunt and Ford's decision to equip its plant in Almussafes with the manufacture of electric cars.

 The election saw a victory for the PP which, together with Vox, was able to command a majority of seats in the Corts.
 Puig's Socialist Party of the Valencian Country (PSPV) increased its vote share and seat count, but this was not enough to compensate for the loss of support of both Compromís and Unidas Podem, the latter of which failed to reach the minimum threshold.
 The collapse of Citizens (CS) helped fuel the PP's recovery.
 At 67.0%, turnout was the lowest ever for a Valencian regional election.
 As a result, PP's Carlos Mazón was able to get elected as new president of the Valencian Government through a coalition with Vox.
 This government would last until July 2024, when Vox leader Santiago Abascal forced the break up of all PP–Vox cabinets at the regional level over a national controversy regarding the distribution of unaccompanied migrant minors among the autonomous communities, after which the PP was left in minority.

 Overview

-Under the 1982 Statute of Autonomy, the Corts Valencianes were the unicameral legislature of the Valencian Community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 1982 Statute of Autonomy, the Corts Valencianes were the unicameral legislature of the Valencian Community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.